ENTIRE: Learning-based Volume Rendering Time Prediction: Conclusion

 \section{Conclusion}

 We introduced \acro{}, a novel ML-based approach for predicting volume rendering time without requiring manual adjustments for specific rendering methods, hardware, or datasets.
-Our approach follows a two-stage design: (1) encoding the volume into a feature vector (\acrovol{}), and (2) leveraging this representation, along with \changed{rendering parameters} to predict rendering time (\acropred{}).
-We demonstrated that \acro{} achieves both high accuracy and fast inference across diverse datasets, computing environments, and rendering techniques \changed{(even in the presence of complex interactions in single-scattering scenarios).} Furthermore, we demonstrated its practical utility in two key scenarios: (1) dynamically adapting rendering parameters to optimize computational cost while maintaining performance targets, and (2) balancing workloads in distributed rendering setups to ensure efficient resource utilization.
+Our approach follows a two-stage design: (1) encoding the volume into a feature vector (\acrovol{}), and (2) leveraging this representation, along with rendering parameters, to predict rendering time (\acropred{}).
+We demonstrated that \acro{} achieves both high accuracy and fast inference across diverse datasets, computing environments, and rendering techniques (even in the presence of complex interactions in single-scattering scenarios). \changed{We also showed that a user can fine-tune a pre-trained \acro{} model with relatively few training samples for fast adaptation to new scenarios.} Furthermore, we demonstrated \acro{}'s practical utility in two key scenarios: (1)~dynamically adapting rendering parameters to optimize computational cost while maintaining performance targets, and (2)~balancing workloads in distributed rendering setups to ensure efficient resource utilization.